About Our NCI Designation

 While many centers can refer to themselves as a cancer center, very few centers receive NCI-designation.
 These select centers are carefully examined, tested and audited by the NCI and found to offer a comprehensive approach to all aspects of the disease, including novel and improved ways to diagnose, prevent and treat cancer.

 There are only 69 NCI-designated Cancer Centers in the United States, and 4 of them are in Texas.
-Those four include our own Cancer Therapy & Research Center at UT Health Science Center San Antonio, MD Anderson Cancer Center and the Dan L. Duncan Cancer Center at Baylor College of Medicine in Houston and UT Southwestern’s Simmons Cancer Center in Dallas.
+Those four include our own UT Health Cancer Center, MD Anderson Cancer Center and the Dan L. Duncan Cancer Center at Baylor College of Medicine in Houston and UT Southwestern’s Simmons Cancer Center in Dallas.

 What does NCI-designation mean to patients?